73rd Scripps National Spelling Bee

 The 73rd Scripps National Spelling Bee was held in Washington, D.C. at the Grand Hyatt Washington on May 31 – June 1, 2000, sponsored by the E.W.
 Scripps Company.

-Twelve-year-old George Abraham Thampy, from Saint Louis, Missouri won the competition by correctly spelling the word "demarche".
-Thampy had taken third place in the prior year's bee, and fourth place in the 1998 bee.
-He also took second place in the National Geography Bee a week before winning the Spelling Bee.
+Twelve-year-old George Thampy, from Saint Louis, Missouri won the competition by correctly spelling the word "demarche."
+Thampy had taken third place in the prior year's Bee, and fourth place in the 1998 Bee.
+He also took second place in the National Geography Bee a week before winning the National Spelling Bee.
 Thampy was the second home-schooled student to ever win the Bee.
-The first was Rebecca Sealfon at the 1997 bee.
+The first was Rebecca Sealfon in 1997.

-Second place went to 12-year old Sean Conley of Newark, California who missed "apotropaic".
+Second place went to 12-year old Sean Conley of Newark, California, who missed "apotropaic."
 He went on to win the next year's Bee.
-Third place went to 14-year old Allison Miller of Niskayuna, New York, who missed "venire".
+Third place went to 14-year old Allison Miller of Niskayuna, New York, who missed "venire."

-There were 248 spellers this year.
-138 spellers were eliminated in the first day of competition.
-The first place prize was $10,000, followed by $5000 for second, and $3000 for third place.
+There were 248 spellers this year, 138 of whom were eliminated in the first day of competition.
+The first place prize was $10,000, followed by $5,000 for second, and $3,000 for third place.